VedapriyaAsavadi/Bank-Loan-Analysis/README.md

 ## Data Validations

 SQL queries were used to validate Power BI Dashboard results .
 All validations have been documented in the data validation document .

+## Insights from Dashbaord

+#### Loan Performance and Trends in FY 2023 based on sample data

+•	 **`Loan Quality`**: 86% of loans were repaid on time, classified as good loans.
+The remaining 14% were categorized as bad loans due to late or missed payments.

+•	 **`Loan Volume`**: A steady increase in the total number of loans was observed throughout the fiscal year 2023.

+•	 **`Loan Term`**: A majority (73%) of loans had a 3-year term (36 months), while the remaining 27% were 5-year terms (60 mo
+nths).

+•   **`Geographic Distribution`**: Major cities like London, Birmingham, and Manchester saw the highest demand for loans, which aligns with their population density.

+#### Borrower Demographics:

+•		**`Tenure`**: Employees with over 10 years of service were more likely to apply for loans.

+•		**`Purpose`**: The primary reasons for taking loans were debt consolidation and credit card repayment.

+•	 	**`Homeownership`**: Employees renting their homes exhibited a higher demand for loans compared to homeowners.